FlowFuse/website/src/handbook/operations/billing.md

 11. Press 'Create coupon' which is bottom right of the page.

 That coupon code can now be used when you are asked to provide payment card details.

+## Removing a Coupon

+The preferred course of action is to create coupons that will expire on their own.
+However, in the event that a coupon needs to be removed manually, follow these steps.

+1. Find the customer's subscription.
+2. Click 'Actions' in the upper-right corner.
+3. Choose 'Update a Subscription'.
+The customer's subscription details are now open.
+4. Locate the coupon and remove it.
+5. Click 'Update Subscription' to save the changes.

 ## Credits